timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User adds a medicine [UC04](#use-case-uc04---adding-a-medicine).
-2. User inputs command to view the medicine list.
+2. User chose to view the medicine list.
-3. PharmHub shows the Medicine list on the display list.
+3. PharmHub shows the Medicine list.
    <br>**Use case ends**

 **Extensions**